shinydev618/SolanaTradingBot/README.md

 ## API Usage and Fees

 This bot uses the Solana Tracker API.
-Please refer to [Solana Tracker's documentation](https://docs.solanatracker.io) for information about API usage and associated fees.
+Please refer for information about API usage and associated fees.

 ## Disclaimer